Best Smart Plugs for Home Office Automation in 2026

 Energy Monitoring No

-Form Factor Compact (smallest physical size)
+Form Factor Mini (smallest physical footprint)

 Pros